 - 3oz = 4.11 mils = 105μm

 Generally, the PCB copper thickness of single-sided and double-sided PCB copper foil is about 35µm (1.4mil).
-And the other specifications are 50µm and 70 µm.
-The thickness of the surface layer of the multilayer board is generally 35µm=1oz (1.4mil), the inner layer is 17.5 µm (0.7mil).
+The other specifications are 50µm and 70 µm.
+The thickness of the surface layer of the multilayer board is generally 35µm=1oz (1.4mil), and the inner layer is 17.5 µm (0.7mil).

 Part 3: More Details about PCB Copper Thickness

 Let's get back to the PCB copper thickness.

 The greater the weight of copper, the better the electrical properties of the board.
 But the more difficult it becomes to etch the board.

 To enable batch production of boards, make sure the minimum pattern width/pattern spacing meets the following specifications.